MasukaEsha/AROVIA-AI-ERP-Assistant/README.md

 Presentation line: "If the AI makes a mistake in the query, the system automatically asks it to fix the error and tries again."

+9. API ENDPOINTS
+Endpoint 1: POST /api/ask

+Purpose: AI-powered question answering

+Input: { "question": "Which product sold the most?" }

+Processing: AI → SQL → Validate → Execute → AI formats answer

+Output: { "question": "...", "sql": "SELECT...", "answer": "Laptop sold the most...", "data": [...] }

+Endpoint 2: POST /api/dashboard

+Purpose: Dashboard statistics and chart data

+Input: {} (no input needed)

+Output: { totalSalesCount, totalRevenue, totalProducts, lowStockProducts, salesLast30Days, topProducts, salesByCategory, lowStockList }

+Endpoint 3: POST /api/manageData

+Purpose: CRUD operations on any table

+Input: { "table": "employees", "action": "list" } or { "table": "products", "action": "create", "record": {...} }

+Output: { "records": [...], "success": true }

+10. SECURITY ANALYSIS
+✅ Implemented:

+SQL injection prevention via AI — The AI generates SQL, not the user directly.
+The validateSQL() function blocks dangerous keywords.

+Read-only enforcement — Only SELECT/WITH queries pass validation.
+INSERT, DELETE, DROP, ALTER, TRUNCATE, GRANT, REVOKE are all blocked.

+API key protection — The Gemini API key is stored as an environment variable (ZITE_GEMINI_ACCESS_TOKEN), never exposed to the frontend.

+Input validation — Zod schemas validate all API inputs.

+❌ NOT implemented:

+User authentication — Anyone with the URL can access the app.
+"Authentication is not currently implemented.
+In a production system, we would add login functionality."

+Role-based access — No admin/user roles.
+"This is not implemented because the project focuses on the AI query feature."

+Rate limiting — No protection against excessive AI queries.
+"For a production system, we would add rate limiting to control costs."

+Honest viva answer: "Our project focuses on demonstrating the AI query concept.
+In a real production system, we would add user authentication, role-based access, and rate limiting."